ronaldbosma/call-apim-backend-with-oauth/README.md

 - [postprovision-create-and-store-client-secret.ps1](hooks/postprovision-create-and-store-client-secret.ps1):
   This PowerShell script is executed after the resources are provisioned.
   It creates a client secret for the client app registration in Entra ID and stores it securely in Azure Key Vault.
+  If the app registration already has a client secret, it will not create a new one.
   Currently, we can't create secrets for an app registration with Bicep.

 - [predown-remove-app-registrations.ps1](hooks/predown-remove-app-registrations.ps1):